COMP2521UNSW/2521-docker-image/docs/setup/Windows.md

 2. Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).

+3. Restart your system to ensure your environment variables are updated as required.

-3. Launch a "Git Bash" terminal.
+4. Launch a "Git Bash" terminal.

-4. `git clone` the repo.
+5. Download the project by running `git clone https://github.com/MaddyGuthridge/2521-docker-image.git`.
+   The image will download to your current terminal directory, so ensure you run this in a safe location (to avoid data loss).

-5. Run the setup script and follow its prompts.
-From the directory you cloned, you can run `./scripts/setup`.
+6. Run the setup script and follow its prompts.
+You can run `cd 2521-docker-image` then `./scripts/setup`.
 You may need to restart your terminal during the setup process if the SSH agent wasn't configured correctly.